Hochopepper/SwordToShield/CoreRules.md

 ## Advantages and disadvantages
 Certain things may grant "advantage" or "disadvantage".
 A roll made at advantage is rolled twice, with the larger roll being the outcome.
 A roll made at disadvantage is rolled twice, with the smaller roll being the outcome.

+## Critical Failure and Success
+When you make a roll to determine the outcome of an attempted action a natural roll of 20 always succeeds or hits and a natural roll of 1 always fails or misses.
+Your GM may choose for natural failures and successes to have additional effects.

 ## Player Characters
 As a real human, you are incapable of jumping through time and space to enter a